Staff

 Eventually I was called south to Vermont, serving as Interim Rector at Christ Church in Montpelier and Interim Rector and Priest-in-Charge at St. Andrew’s in Colchester.
 My wife Lisa is a public school music teacher in Lamoille County.
 We live in a 1920s lake house we helped fix up with our two children, Woody and Denver.

-I am the newest member of the wonderful team at the Cathedral Church of St. Paul.
 I am blessed to foster adult (mutual) formation, as well as build on the vital ministry of young adults (18-35) in, through, and among the greater Burlington area.
-You can call my Bob, but my friends call me Bobby.
+You can call me Bob, but my friends call me Bobby.

 I attended the Virginia Theological Seminary in Alexandria.
 While there, I continued my work on campus, serving at the Episcopal Chaplaincy at Howard University in Washington, D.C.
 After seminary, I was called to serve at St. Paul’s in downtown Chattanooga, Tennessee, and to remake the campus ministry at the University of Tennessee in Chattanooga.
 After St. Paul’s, I helped found a new and nontraditional Episcopal Church, called Southside Abbey, on the “Southside" of Chattanooga’s downtown.
 Along the way I finished a doctorate at Sewanee, and a master’s degree in Storytelling at East Tennessee State University and in conjunction with the International Storytelling Center in Jonesborough, Tennessee.